DEFNA/defna.org/_posts/2024-05-28-djangocon-us-call-for-venue-proposal-2025.md

 If DEFNA chooses your group's proposal, your group is responsible for putting DEFNA in contact with the venue management to finalize the event agreement.

-In order for us to make a decision in time to announce next year’s venue at the end of the Durham conference, please submit your proposal no later than July 28, 2024.
+In order for us to make a decision in time to announce next year’s venue at the end of the Durham conference, please submit your proposal no later than ~~July 28, 2024~~ August 13, 2024.

 Thanks so much!
 We look forward to hearing about all the fantastic places we can go next year!